 - inadequate progress

-- grades of CD, D, F, I, IX, X, W, WA, UW or ADW
+- grades of C-, D+, D, F, I, W, WA, WF, UW or ADW

-- the number of semesters on college probation
+- the number of terms on college probation

 - the violation of special conditions

-Special conditions may be prescribed in writing at the time of the student’s admission, readmission or transfer into the college.
-Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
-All students to whom conditions have been specified will be subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-It is possible that a student be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.000.
-Students concerned about their academic progress should consult the college office.
+Special conditions may be prescribed in writing at the time of students' admission, readmission or transfer into the college.
+Conditions may also be prescribed in writing in the case of students whose course performance or failure to follow academic advice warrants such action.
+All students for whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
+It is possible that students are barred from registration for academic reasons even though the cumulative GPA exceeds 2.000.
+Students concerned about their academic progress should consult the Engineering Academic Advising Center.

-Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which he/she is registered.Back To Top
+Unless appeals are accepted and the CAA hold is removed, students may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

 AFROTC, AROTC and NROTC students may be required by their program to carry in excess of 19 hours and may do so if their academic performance is satisfactory.

 Students in summer sessions must petition for credit loads in excess of eight hours in each session or 16 hours for the entire summer term.

-Because absence from class will prevent a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.
+Because absence from class prevents a student from getting the full benefit of a course and because in many courses, each student’s involvement contributes to the learning process for all other students in the class, the college has adopted the University Attendance Policy for all of its undergraduate courses.

-Absence from Final Exams, Incomplete (I, IX and X) Grades
+Absence from Final Exams, Incomplete (I) Grade

 Generally, students who have failed to complete a small but important course assignment would find this deficiency reflected in a lower grade assignment in the course.
-Exceptions: Students who obtain prior instructor permission and who merit the opportunity to make up the deficiency because of the circumstances beyond the control of the student causing the deficiency may be assigned an I, incomplete grade.
+Exceptions: Students who obtain prior instructor permission and who merit the opportunity to make up the deficiency because of the circumstances beyond the control of the student causing the deficiency may be assigned an incomplete (I) grade.

-All temporary grades must be removed by the calendar dates specified in the University Bulletin and Academic Calendar or they shall revert to F grades.
+All temporary grades must be removed by the calendar dates specified in the university bulletin and Academic Calendar or they revert to F grades.

 Background Checks, Drug Testing

-Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
+Some degrees, majors and/or courses may require students to submit to a criminal background check and/or drug testing.
 The results of those checks and/or tests may affect the student's eligibility to continue in that degree, major and/or course.

 Course and Grade Limitations

-The College of Engineering has established the following policies regarding grades, the use of the Course Repeat option, and the useful lifetime of courses.
+The Opus College of Engineering has established the following policies regarding grades, the use of the Course Repeat option, and the useful lifetime of courses.

 Limit on the use of Course Repeat Option

 Due to the rapidly developing nature of all engineering disciplines, the technical content of an engineering course has a finite lifetime after which the material may become outdated and no longer serve as a foundation for a current engineering degree nor as an appropriate prerequisite for advanced courses.
-With this in mind, the College of Engineering places a statute of limitations of no more than eight years on all College of Engineering courses.
-In many cases, it may be deemed by the appropriate department that certain courses have a lifetime well below the eight year maximum.
+With this in mind, the Opus College of Engineering places a statute of limitations of no more than eight years on all Opus College of Engineering courses.
+In many cases, it may be deemed by the appropriate department that certain courses have a lifetime well below the eight-year maximum.

-The implication of this statute of limitations for engineering courses is for students who have been out of school for an extended period of time and wish to reapply to Marquette to finish their degree program and for students who have been studying on a part-time basis and whose program has extended over many years.
+The implication of this statute of limitations for engineering courses is for students who have been out of school for an extended period-of-time and wish to reapply to Marquette to finish their degree program and for students who have been studying on a part-time basis and whose program has extended over many years.
 Courses that have exceeded the statute of limitations need to be repeated, subject to the Course Repeat policy.

 Exceptions and/or Allowances